journal writing practices for the care of your mind, body and spirit.

 The benefits of journal writing are numerous and have been proven to have a positive effect on a person's mind, body and spirit.
 It is a positive way to practice self-care.
 Some of the benefits of journaling include stress reduction, improvement in mood, and clarity of ideas.

 Journaling writing can also help you achieve your God-inspired dreams.
 Here are some reasons why journaling can help you live your dreams:

 1. Writing your goals down helps you to articulate them clearly.
 It makes your goals real and attainable.

 2. You will have a record of your progress.
 Keeping a journal allows you to look back and see what you have achieved.
-In those times where you are having any doubts about your ability to succeed, you have something written in black and white that shows otherwise.
+In those times when you are having any doubts about your ability to succeed, you have something written in black and white that shows otherwise.

 3. Writing requires you to think on a deeper level.
 It can provide an understanding of the whys and hows of the dream you are pursuing.
 It also helps to cultivate clarity about your dreams and purpose.

 4. Keeping your dreams and progress on paper allows you to be more intentional about your decisions and actions.